 - Download usage reports.

-- General Settings – Contains settings for controlling CPM features:
+General Settings – Contains settings for controlling N2WS features:

 - Backup Tag Scan